com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

     <img src="pictures/barplot_sectors_sketch.png" alt="sectors" width="400"/>
     <img src="pictures/time_sketch.png" alt="time" width=400"/>
     <em><br>Sketch of the sector barplot for one country.</em>
-    <em> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Sketch of the time evolution of all countries.</em>
+    <em> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;   Sketch of the time evolution of all countries.</em>
 </p>

 ## Exploratory Data Analysis

-Firstly, we explored the world regions present in the 2 datasets chosen.
-It appears that all the 193 countries are present, which is great.
-In addition to the countries, continents and income-based classification also have entries, and there is a row for the world.
+Firstly, we explored the world regions present in the 2 datasets.
+It appears that all the 193 countries are present in both, which is great.
+In addition, continents and income-based classification also have entries, and there is a row for the world.
 Until now, we focused our analysis on the countries.

 Then, we performed a time analysis.
 The first dataset contains years ranging from 1750 to 2021, however only years 1990 to 2021 have entries for each of the 193 countries.
-Concerning the second dataset, it has entries for the time period 1990-2019.
-Thus, a quite large time period overlapps between the two datasets.
+Concerning the second dataset, entries range from 1990 to 2019.
+Thus, a rather large time period overlapps between the two datasets.

 A first NaNs exploration was performed on the countries datasets, between 1990 and 2019.
-For the first dataset, along the most interesting entries:
+For the first, along the most interesting entries:
-- the column total_ghg, counting the annual total greenhouse gas emissions in million tonnes of CO2-equivalents, does not contain any NaNs.
+- the column total_ghg, counting the annual total greenhouse gas emissions in million tonnes of CO2-equivalents, does not contain any NaNs,
-- the columns co2, gas_co2, coal_co2, flaring_co2, oil_co2 contain a small number of NaNs (around 20)
+- the columns co2, gas_co2, coal_co2, flaring_co2, oil_co2 contain a small number of NaNs (around 20),
-- the columns cement_co2, land_use_change_co2 contain a bigger number of NaNs (up to 330)
+- the columns cement_co2, land_use_change_co2 contain more missing entries (up to 330),
-- the column trade_co2 have a large number of NaNs (2271)
+- the columns trade_co2 and other_industry_co2 have a large number of NaNs (up to 4440).
-- the column other_industry_co2 contains one of the highest number of NaNs (4440)

-For the second datasets, up to 155 NaNs are present, for most of the sectors.
+For the second dataset, up to 155 NaNs are present for most of the sectors.

 From the first dataset, we displayed the annual total greenhouse gas emissions, the annual total production-based emissions of CO₂, and the annual production-based emissions of CO₂ from different sources (cement, coal, flaring, gas, land-use-change, oil, other industries, trade).
 You can find below the graph of the annual total greenhouse gas emissions, where we can observe that China gradually imposed itself, exceeding the United States in the early 2000s, and continues to increase.
 The United States, now second, stayed overall contant between 1990 and 2019.
 Another country with continuously increasing global emissions in India, while Russia was quite high overall in the early 1990s, decreased for 20 years but is now increasing again.
 Trends however vary based on the source, but China and USA are often the top-emitters.
 An example of a specific source is also displayed here, for gas.